runtimeverification/kontrol/docs/state-diff/README.md

 =================================
 **Injecting Foundry Execution into Proofs**

-This folder contains the first iteration for including external computation with Foundry into Kontrol proofs.
+This folder is an example for including external computation with Foundry into Kontrol proofs.
 To achieve this, there are several files involved and the process has several steps.
 If you encounter any problems while following what is described here, please reach out in [Discord](https://discord.gg/CurfmXNtbN), we'll be happy to assist!

 We use Foundry's [state-diff recording](https://book.getfoundry.sh/cheatcodes/stop-and-return-state-diff) cheatcodes to generate a JSON file that contains all the state updates that occurred during the recording.
 We can also produce a JSON file containing the name of the deployed contracts under testing and their addresses.